 OTHER SACRAMENTS: It is only in exceptional circumstances that other sacraments are performed at the Sanctuary.
 It is the norm for those seeking the sacraments of initiation, orders or marriage to approach their parish in the first instance.

-The Liturgical flavour of the Beatitudes Community
+The Beatitudes Community

 As a Sanctuary, Fourvière upholds the tradition of popular devotions, including processions, candle light vigils, the rosary and more.
 Because the Sanctuary honours the journey of the Gospel to the people of the Pacific and in particular Aotearoa New Zealand, particular attention is payed to the characters of this first mission.
 These include Bishop Pompallier, St Peter Chanel and the Marist brothers that came with him on the first voyage from France as well as the Venerable Suzanne Aubert who ministered to both Māori and the early European settlers to New Zealand.